feature-flow/twotieredkanban/BUILDING.rst

   webpack --env.demo

 To run, open ``demo/index.html`` in your browser.
-If the browser generates a ``file`` url by following the symbolic link, edit the URL to end in ``demo/index.html``.
+If the browser generates a ``file::`` url by following the symbolic link, edit the URL to end in ``demo/index.html``.

 Server mode